-- Increase access to recreational, cultural, and family-friendly activities and amenities.
-Improvements to the park and adjacent plaza will provide enhanced access to recreation resources and opportunities for expanded programming. - Build a concentration of activities and services around downtown anchors to attract visitors and extend their stay.
-As a popular place for festivals and events, the proposed improvements will enhance the venues for those events and provide the opportunity for new programming.
-In turn, these improvements will attract visitors and spur economic growth. - Provide a network of public spaces that support year-round activities.
-Reconfiguring and expanding this park will further activate this public space allowing for more diverse uses and larger public events. - Integrate green infrastructure, landscaping, art, and other amenities throughout public spaces to increase resilience to climate change and establish a sense of place.
-The proposed improvements include new landscaping with native plantings, a new outdoor performance space, and public art to highlight the area's cultural identity and establish a distinct sense of place.
+- Increase access to recreational, cultural, and family-friendly activities and amenities. - Build a concentration of activities and services around downtown anchors to attract visitors and extend their stay. - Provide a network of public spaces that support year-round activities. - Integrate green infrastructure, landscaping, art, and other amenities throughout public spaces to increase resilience to climate change and establish a sense of place.